7-Eleven Owner Restructures To Fight Takeover - UrduPoint

 Tokyo, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2024) The owner of 7-Eleven announced a major restructuring on Thursday as it seeks to boost its share price and fend off what would be the biggest foreign takeover of a Japanese firm.

-Seven & i Holdings rejected a $40-billion takeover offer last month from Alimentation Couche-Tard (ACT) but the Canadian group has since then reportedly sweetened its offer.
+Seven & i Holdings rejected a $40-billion takeover bid last month from Alimentation Couche-Tard (ACT) but the Canadian group has since then reportedly sweetened its offer.

+CEO Ryuichi Isaka did not disclose details of ACT's latest proposal at a press conference on Thursday, but called the restructuring an "important step towards global growth".

+"Managing our business with capital efficiency in mind is a way to go beyond the value of the proposal and to be appreciated by our shareholders," he said.

 7-Eleven "konbini" are a ubiquitous lifeline for Japan's ageing population and a cherished one-stop shop for everything from rice balls to concert tickets to photocopies.